Kangol is one of the best known headwear brands in the world.

 70 percent of production was exported by 1964-5.

-In 1965 a factory was opened in South Africa with a productive capacity of 1.2 million berets a year, which would cover “the bulk” of demand in that market.
+A factory was opened in South Africa in 1965 with a productive capacity of 1.2 million berets a year, which would cover “the bulk” of demand in that market.

-Mary Quant (inventor of the miniskirt) and Pierre Cardin designed berets for Kangol in 1966.
+Mary Quant (born 1930), inventor of the miniskirt, and Pierre Cardin (born 1922) designed berets for Kangol in 1966.
 Exports represented 66 percent of turnover for the headwear division by 1969.

 Kangol Magnet was the largest manufacturer of seat belts in Europe by 1969.
 It produced over 40 percent of all seat belts in the United Kingdom from its factory in Carlisle.

-Kangol was acquired by American Safety Equipment, a seat belt manufacturer, in 1972, in a deal which valued the company at over £3 million.
+Kangol was acquired by American Safety Equipment, a seat belt manufacturer, for £3.2 million in 1972.
+Company directors, who held 42 percent of the equity, recommended the offer.
 At this juncture Jacques Spreiregen took the opportunity to retire as company chairman.

-American Safety Equipment was acquired by Marmion in 1978.
+American Safety Equipment was acquired by Marmon Group of Chicago in 1978.

-The Kangol beret exploded in popularity among the African American community in New York from the late 1970s.
 Kangol was recording annual sales in America of 4.8 million hats by 1985.
+The company was the largest hatmaker in Europe.

 Kangol acquired its major British hat-making rival, J W Myers of Leeds, in 1990.